ashley-ley/map-data-analysis/README.md

 The dataset underwent preprocessing through PostgreSQL to merge and compile a larger table containing student demographics and their corresponding academic scores.
 To enhance data analysis clarity, columns have been thoughtfully renamed.
 Additional analysis is being carried out through a Jupyter Notebook.

+## Repository Organization
++ Resources Folder: contains all CSV files used in our analysis
++ Analysis: contains three Jupyter Notebooks with further analysis on student MAP scores from 2016-2023, scores based on student groups, and information about student demographics
++ Schemata.sql: contains a schemata created in PostgreSQL to merge two datasets

 ## Academic Milestones

 To benchmark academic performance, we consider specific score thresholds as "on-grade level" for each academic year.
 The following scores would be considered on-grade level for each Beginning of Year (BOY) test: